Free Speech and Accountability

 Let’s go back and understand the purpose of this hearing by viewing another Forbes video segment titled Virginia Foxx Asks Harvard’s President Point Blank: ‘Do You Believe Israel Has The Right To Exist?’ (youtube.com).
 Virginia Foxx is the ranking Republican member of the House Committee on Education and Labor.
 Bear in mind that the committee titled the hearing “Holding Campus Leaders Accountable and Confronting Antisemitism.”

 Chairwoman Virginia Foxx emphasized that Jewish campus students didn’t feel safe, as was acknowledged by all three witnesses in their opening statements.
-She then goes on to accuses them of fostering antisemitism because their campuses have students and faculty that hate Jews and hate Israel.
-The Chairwoman then asks each witness to briefly explain how did they allow their campuses to get this way?
+She then goes on to accuse them of fostering antisemitism because their campuses have students and faculty who hate Jews and hate Israel.
+The Chairwoman then asks each witness to briefly explain how they allow their campuses to get this way.
 She also accuses them of hiring faculty and approving curriculum that allows their schools to become infected with this intellectual and moral rot.

-The sole purpose of this hearing appears to blame these leaders for allowing bullying and expressions of hatred of Jews on their campuses.
-However, nothing is being addressed about the widespread culture of hate-mongering that former president Trump and his ardent followers have spread across social media.
-Students at every grade level have been subjected this type of torment merely because they are simply different in race, color or religious belief.
+The sole purpose of this hearing appears to be to blame these leaders for allowing bullying and expressions of hatred of Jews on their campuses.
+However, nothing is being addressed about the widespread culture of hate-mongering that former President Trump and his ardent followers have spread across social media.
+Students at every grade level have been subjected to this type of torment merely because they are simply different in race, color, or religious belief.
 A great number of our political appointees are as guilty of creating this cancer in American culture as these educational leaders are accused of being.

 These Trump supporters have eagerly spread the conspiracy theories, evolving around black people as well as Jews, that have been planted by Russian operatives during the 2016 Presidential Campaign.
 My books explain this in great detail.
 Consider the audacity that this Committee on Education displays for “Holding Campus Leaders Accountable” when virtually no Republican member of Congress dares to hold former President Trump accountable for all of his Impeachable violations of his Oath of Office.